simonesilvestroni/m2m-website/_posts/2024-02-21-living-in-a-corporate-bubble.md

 > I don't have a buffer of videos.

-> The biggest _YouTubers_ have upload schedules.

-> They release videos at certain times of the day.
+> The biggest _YouTubers_ have upload schedules, they release videos at certain times of the day.

 > I'm a _YouTuber_, it's not an hobby anymore.